Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Model and definitions

 \subsection{Consensus, oblivious algorithms, and the information flow graph}

 This section defines consensus, and survey the results in~\cite{CastanedaFPRRT23} regarding the round-complexity of oblivious consensus algorithms, which uses the notion of information flow graph.
-Note that this latter notion will be revisited, further in the paper.
+Note that this latter notion will be revisited, later in our paper.